Skip to Content

 8. Dolan falls

-One of Texas best kept secrets, Dolan falls is undoubtedly one of the waterfalls in Texas that you have to see this year.
+One of Texas best kept secrets, Dolan falls is undoubtedly one of the waterfalls in Texas that I had to see in this tour across Texas.

-Authorities try hard to preserve the environment and limit the human impact on nature, so this is the main reason you cannot walk freely in the area.
+Authorities try hard to preserve the environment and limit the human impact on nature, so this is the main reason I could not walk freely in the area.

 The river that fed the waterfall and the nearby springs are home to endangered species like salamanders and fish.

-If you don’t have permission to visit the preserve, then you need t stay on the Devils River State Natural Area that is open to the public and not cross to Dolan Falls Preserve land, where you need special permission.
+If you don’t have permission to visit the preserve, you need to stay on the Devils River State Natural Area, which is open to the public, and not cross to Dolan Falls Preserve land, where you need special permission.

 Where to stay near Dolan Falls